 - Annual Grant Reporting

 All BWSR grants include an annual reporting requirement.
 The purpose of annual reporting to ensure public funds are used for their program intent and legislative purpose.
-For NRBG programs, grant reporting includes an update in eLINK (BWSR’s Grant Management System) to grant and match expenditures and actual results/summary of activities completed.
+For NRBG programs, grant reporting includes an update in eLINK (BWSR’s Grant Management System) to grant and, match expenditures (where required), and actual results/summary of activities completed.
 In addition to grant reporting, the Shoreland, SSTS, and WCA programs have required program reports.

 Shoreland: A program report is required to be submitted annually to the Minnesota Department of Natural Resources (DNR).
 This program report covers local implementation of the state’s Shoreland Management Program more broadly than the NRBG grant report.
 Recent changes to the timing and process means the program report no longer needs to be attached in eLINK.
 Questions about this report should be directed to Kathy Metzker at DNR (email@example.com).